Optiroc/SuperFamiconv/README.md

 A C++20 capable compiler.

 ## building
-In a Unix-like environment simply `make` the binary.
-On Windows use CMake to generate a build environment.
+Use CMake to generate a build environment, or simply type `make` which will run CMake for you.

 ## operation